ethereum/consensus-specs/specs/networking/rpc-interface.md

 ## RPC-Over-`libp2p`

-To facilitate RPC-over-`libp2p`, a single protocol path is used: `/eth/serenity/beacon/rpc/1.0.0`.
+To facilitate RPC-over-`libp2p`, a single protocol name is used: `/eth/serenity/beacon/rpc/1`.
+The version number in the protocol name is neither backwards or forwards compatible, and will be incremented whenever changes to the below structures are required.

 Remote method calls are wrapped in a "request" structure:

 ```
 (